Seattle Sounders FC supporters

-Seattle Sounders FC supporters are the supporters of the Major League Soccer club Seattle Sounders FC which was established in 2007 and played its first MLS season in 2009.
+Seattle Sounders FC, a Major League Soccer club established in 2007, has gained a reputation for having passionate supporters since its inaugural season in 2009.
 There are four recognized supporters groups for Sounders FC: Emerald City Supporters, Gorilla FC, North End Faifthful, and Eastside Supporters.

 Demographics

 The Sounders limit the capacity of Lumen Field capacity for most MLS matches with certain seating sections covered with tarpaulins to provide "a more intimate atmosphere" and opens the entire stadium for international friendly matches.
 Initially, the capacity was limited to 24,500 before the start of the inaugural season.
 However, due to high demand, capacity was soon increased multiple times, reaching 35,700 for the 2010 season.

 In their debut season, the Sounders amassed the largest average attendance in the league with 30,943 fans.
 Sounders FC also was rated as the No.50 Best-Supported Club by World Soccer Magazine.
 In 2010, the Sounders capped their season ticket capacity at 32,000.
 By late January, there were fewer than 1,000 season-ticket packages remaining.